yuxqiu/bitcron-pro/README.md

 20、Add alt below the picture
 21、Replace broken picture with 404 picture
 22、Add prompt for article released for a long time
-23、Add picture light box effect

 ### Update

 **2019.12.8**
 1、Add support for picture light box
+2、Cancel Pjax function because it doesn't support some js

 **2019.11.28**
 1、Fix pjax bug